However its very important to avoid erecting a Great Wall to the learning experience.

 2. Students can ask as many questions as they like during this activity.
 How tall is this?
 How many?
 What colour?

-3. You can experiment with letting the students ask in English at first, then Irish once they get to a sufficient level
+3. You can experiment with letting the students ask in English at first, then Chinese once they get to a sufficient level

 4. Who ever is dictating can watch the picture drawing process and try to give enougn information for the students to get as close to the original picture as possible.